Why Silver Clef Music Sometimes Includes Three Kinds of Scores

 An Essay by David P. Miller, founder and president of Silver Clef Music

-Traditionally, conductor’s scores for concert bands have been plagued by having to choose between two alternatives, each of which has serious drawbacks.
+Traditionally, conductor’s scores for concert bands have been plagued by having to choose between two alternatives, each of which has serious drawbacks: A condensed score, which leaves out too much, and a full score, which is terribly difficult to read.

 If we are going to consider what sorts of scores are best, we need to first consider how they will be used.
 This means we need to look at how conductors will use the scores in their work.